Cellular Optimization

 Below is a summary of the topics presented in the webinar.

-Peplink's line of routers offer some important features that allow an owner to enhance the overall cellular data performance of the router: antennas, boosters, frequency band selection, and multi-WAN.
+Peplink's line of routers offers important features that help owners enhance the routers' overall cellular data performance: antennas, boosters, frequency band selection, and multi-WAN.

 External Antennas for Cellular Data Performance on a Peplink